Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Method

 For the discrete approximation of the continuous signal as an image $\vx$ $\in$ $C^{n}$, the composition of $P, \mathcal F, S_i$ can be written as a matrix $A_i \in C^{m \times n}$, where the number of measurements, $m$, depends on the subsampling operator $P$.
 It is common to denote with $R$ the ratio $\frac{n}{m}$, which is known as the acceleration factor.
 At inference time (i.e., for a new patient), we typically want to acquire data with a high acceleration factor because this reduces scan time and patient discomfort.

-Due to the time required to collect $k$-space measurements, it is often not possible to acquire fully sampled $k$-space for an entire dataset.
-This means that training cannot rely on a fully sampled image to guide reconstruction quality as is done in the fully supervised setting \cite{MoDL, VarNet}.
-To overcome this limitation, some end-to-end techniques use a loss on the measurement domain by partitioning the training measurements for each sample into (1) measurements for reconstruction, and (2) measurements for applying the loss function \cite{SSDU}.
-Other approaches leverage structure in the MRI acquisition to learn from limited-resolution data \cite{shimronKband}.
-More recently, works have begun leveraging signal set properties such as group invariance to assist in learning from subsampled measurements for a variety of inverse problems \cite{tachella2022sensing,scanvic2023selfsupervised,Chen_2022_CVPR,tachella2022unsupervised}.

-All these approaches learn a restoration model without access to fully sampled reference data.
-However, as they are inherently end-to-end methods, their performance on out-of-distribution tasks (e.g., due to different acquisition trajectories) is known to degrade \cite{mri_paper,martinzach_stableMRI}.
+Due to the time required to collect $k$-space measurements, it is often not possible to acquire fully sampled $k$-space.
+Hence, training cannot rely on a fully sampled image to guide reconstruction quality as is done in the fully supervised setting~\citep{MoDL, VarNet}.
+If two independent measurements are available for the same underlying signal, restoration models can be trained without having access to uncorrupted data~\citep{noise2noise, gan2023self}.
+If only one measurement is available (as in our setting), some end-to-end techniques use a loss on the measurement domain by partitioning the training measurements for each sample into (1) measurements for reconstruction, and (2) measurements for applying the loss function~\citep{SSDU}.
+Other approaches leverage structure in the MRI acquisition to learn from limited-resolution data~\citep{shimronKband}.
+More recently, works have begun leveraging signal set properties such as group invariance to assist in learning from subsampled measurements for a variety of inverse problems~\citep{tachella2022sensing,scanvic2023selfsupervised,Chen_2022_CVPR,tachella2022unsupervised}.
+The idea of additional corruption (as we do in our work), is more related to the Noisier2Noise framework~\citep{moran2020noisier2noise} which has been initially developed for denoising. \citet{mri_no_data} extended this idea to the MRI setting to learn models for MRI restoration without access to clean data.
+All these approaches learn a restoration model without access to reference data.
+However, as they are inherently end-to-end methods, their performance on out-of-distribution tasks (e.g., due to different acquisition trajectories) is known to degrade~\citep{mri_paper,martinzach_stableMRI}.